simonehagey/orbdot/docs/source/model_fitting.rst

         their true values with the specified prior distributions.
 The transformed parameters may then be passed to the log-likelihood function by the sampler.

-The prior is structured as a dictionary with keys for each parameter, with each value being a list specifying the prior type and bounds.
-The following prior types are currently supported:
+Each key is a tuple specifying the prior 'bounds' (the meaning of which depend on the type of prior) for transforming a parameter from the unit hypercube to a normal scale.:
-    - Gaussian: `["gaussian", mean, std]`
+- Gaussian : (mean, std)
-    - Log-Uniform: `["log", log10(min), log10(max)]`
+- Uniform : (min, max)
-    - Uniform: `["uniform", min, max]`
+- Log-Uniform: (log10(min), log10(max))

 The built-in priors are defined in the `defaults/fit_settings.json` file, but the user should specify their own in the 'settings' file that is given to the `StarPlanet` class.
 Like the fixed values, the priors may be updated at any